 A DD neutron generator, or deuterium-deuterium neutron generator, is a system that creates neutron radiation by fusion reactions between deuterium atoms.
 Deuterium is an isotope of hydrogen containing an extra neutron.
 When two deuterium atoms collide and produce a fusion reaction, they create free neutrons which comprise neutron radiation along with helium ions.

-Phoenix’s neutron generators are accelerator-based rather than relying on fissile material to generate neutrons.
-A compact particle accelerator produces a plasma beam comprised of positively-charged accelerated deuterium ions.
-The accelerated ions in the beam collide with a target containing deuterium, causing a fusion reaction and producing neutron radiation.
+Phoenix’s neutron generator designs are accelerator-based rather than relying on fissile material to generate neutrons.
+A compact particle accelerator produces an ion source which plasma beam comprised of positively-charged accelerated deuterium ions.
+The ion source creates accelerated ions in the beam collide with a target containing deuterium, causing a fusion reaction and neutron production.

 Fission reactor facilities produce neutron radiation by breaking down fissile, highly enriched uranium and produce heavy radioactive elements such as krypton and barium, which remain radioactive for tens of thousands of years, as waste.
 Accelerator-based fusion neutron generators, on the other hand, produce far less waste and have far fewer safety and logistical regulatory burdens.
 In fact, DD neutron generators produce no radioactive byproducts apart from high-energy neutrons, limiting possible danger to personnel and environmental health.

 DD neutron generators can use a solid target or a gas target to produce fusion reactions.
 The solid target consists of layers of material containing deuterium.
-Phoenix’s solid-target systems have a lifetime of over 10,000 hours before the target must be replaced.
+Phoenix’s solid-target generator has a lifetime of over 10,000 hours of operation before the target must be replaced.

 Gas targets contain pure deuterium in gaseous form.
-Phoenix’s unique open-tube system allows the gas target to be continuously replenished while the system is in operation, allowing for an essentially indefinite lifespan.
+Phoenix’s unique open neutron tube system allows the gas target to be continuously replenished while the system is in operation; the open neutron tube system for an essentially indefinite lifespan.